VR51/host-flash/README.md

 # Thank You to...

-The lists of bad hosts used by Host Flash are compiled by, and are available from,
+The lists of bad hosts used by Host Flash™ are compiled by, and are available from,

 	- hosts-file.net
 	- winhelp2002.mvps.org